Stesic/word-guessing-game/README.md

 # Word guessing game

 ### This project is written in React.js with pure css.

 ### Project is published with Netlify and you can find it on this link [https://word-guessing-game-task.netlify.app/]

 ### Dictionary script

-In the project files, you can find ```dataScript.ts``` file which was used to get and format dictionary data used in the project.
+In the project files, you can find `dataScript.js` file which was used to get and format dictionary data used in the project.

 ### Hint - If you open console you will find guessing word.